Hoybaby/PasswordGeneratorMab/README.md

     <li> Write some pseudocode or notes somewhere to map at what you want to do</li>
     <li> This code will include variables in order to store information</li>
     <li> Variables with names like lowerCase, upperCase, numbers, and characters will be a good start.
 Inside of these variables we would like to have the alphabet of upper and lower case, number and special characters on top of the keyboard.</li>
-    <li> After a long string was made inside the variables, we must prompt a user to input information that would require them to place a password with a certain amount of characters in their password info</li>
+    <li> After a long string was made inside the variables, we must prompt a user to input information that would require them to place a required password length they want that is between 8 and 128.</li>
+    <li>We must make the user choose what kind of characters they want so we have to make a confirm(), to pop up a specific message.
+The answer to will be stored into a variable so we can compare later to a condition.
+    <li>Once all choices like upperCase, lowercase, numbers and characters are selected.
+One must use these inputs which are stored in varibales. to compare if they are true. </li>

 </ul>